 Tour To Tokyo, Japan: The Place of Peace

-Tokyo is the most beautiful and peaceful capital city in Japan, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional paces.
+Tokyo is Japan’s most beautiful and peaceful capital city, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional paces.
 A rumor, I had heard that traveling to Tokyo is very expensive.
-My tour to Japan discovers an ample travel guide to visit Japan on a cheap budget that will help every tripper enjoy Tokyo’s beauty.
+My tour to Japan discovers a comprehensive travel guide to visit Japan on a cheap budget that will help every tripper enjoy Tokyo’s beauty.

 I planned to visit Japan from Malaysia, as I have stayed here since 2016.
-In 2018, I got an opportunity to participate in an international conference held by the University Tsukuba in Tokyo, Japan.
+In 2018, I participated in an international conference at the University of Tsukuba in Tokyo, Japan.
 As my first step, I tried to book an air ticket at a low price because my budget was average.
-Most of the airline ticket prices were expensive, which worried me a little bit.
+Most airline ticket prices were expensive, which worried me a little bit.
 Then I realized that Air Asia offers cheap plane tickets with limited baggage.
 I have no extra baggage so that I can accept this opportunity.
 Luckily I managed to book a two-way ticket at a low price.

 After nine hours of journey, when the plane reached Haneda Airport, I became amused to see Japan’s beauty.
 Tokyo is both the economic and political center of the country.
-It is one of the most populous capital cities globally, and the total population is around 37.4 million.
-This beautiful city has become host of many international programs and events, for example, three G7 Summits and the Summer Olympics in 1 64.
+It is one of the most populous capital cities globally, with around 37.4 million.
+This beautiful city has become the host of many international programs and events, for example, three G7 Summits and the Summer Olympics in 1 64.
 The airport, decorated with digital posters and banners, declared it would be the host of the 2020 Summer Olympics.

 Japanese are very kind, humble, helpful, and polite.
 I perceived this during the conversation and asked for help from them.
 I thought about how these Japanese people indulged in the second world war.
 There is no country in the world immune from st stereotypes.
 I was very confused about Japanese people until I visited Tokyo, and my confusion faded when I spent five days here.

-Per my pre-planned, I decided to stay with my friend instead of a hotel.
-He lives in the Akabane area; it is around 30 kilometers far from the Haneda International airport.
+Per my pre-planned, I decided to stay with my friend instead of at a hotel.
+He lives in the Akabane area, which is around 30 kilometers far from the Haneda International airport.
 So, I was looking for a station to get the train to Akabane.
-I asked a Japanese police officer to help me find the train station that takes me there.
+I asked a Japanese police officer to help me find the train station to take me there.

 I became amused to see his hospitability; because he had taken me to the exact location where I could get the train.
-He also paid money for my ticker because of not have Japanese currency.
+He also paid money for my ticker because of not having Japanese currency.
 The tickets cost ¥1400, and the journey takes 5 minutes.
-Finally, he bowed to exchange greetings when saying good ye to me.
+Finally, he bowed to exchange greetings when saying goodbye to me.
 It is a tradition in Japan to bow while exchanging greetings.

 Figure 1: Oshiage Station Near Skytree